ChironSZTE/cave-of-chiron/_pages/topics/docker/index.md

 ## Configuration

-Dockers configuration can be divided into 3 categories:
+Docker's configuration can be divided into 3 categories:
 - configuration of individual docker resources
 - docker daemon configuration
 - docker CLI configuration